Last Updated: May 2022

-This is because conventional heavy duty generators usually produce more Total Harmonic Distortion (THD).
+That is because conventional heavy-duty generators usually suffer from higher Total Harmonic Distortion (THD).
 The common consensus is that 3% THD is the maximum threshold for the power to be classified as “clean” and perfectly safe for modern electronics.
 State grid and standby generators operate well below this threshold.
-Unfortunately the same cannot be said about a lot of typical heavy duty portable generators.
+Unfortunately, we can’t say the same thing about most typical heavy-duty portable generators.

 There is good news – portable inverter generators do not suffer from the same problem and can be safely used to run sensitive electronics.

 One problem with most of the inverters is that they are quite small.
 Don’t expect to run the whole house on a single inverter generator.